 Skip to content

-To log messages the function console.log can be used to output messages that will be visible in the dedicated log screen within the application.
+To log messages the module console can be used to output messages.
 This is useful for debugging the scripts and monitoring their execution.

 Logs icon